Why use Language Connections?

 What is the danger of using free, online translators?

+This is a common topic in translation services faq.
 Example: A pesar de lo que ha logrado la tecnología con respecto a la traducción, ninguna página web consigue pensar – ni, mucho menos, escribir – como si fuera un lector, redactor, o traductor humano.

 [Despite what it has achieved the technology to the translation, no website gets thinking - or, much less, write - as if it were a reader, editor or translator humans.]